Lakr233/ActivateMac/README.md

 # Activate Mac

-The "Activate Windows" watermark ported to macOS with Swift.
+The "Activate Windows" watermark ported to macOS with ~~Swift~~ Objective-C.

 Special thanks: [MrGlockenspiel/activate-linux](https://github.com/MrGlockenspiel/activate-linux) for the idea.